HHK-ETH/Nabe-old/README.md

 # Nabe - liquidity aggregator for kashi

-Nabe is a liquidity aggregator for for kashi.
+Nabe is a liquidity aggregator for kashi.
 It chase APYs between all pairs following the rules set by users that deposited liquidity inside.

 ## Why use Nabe ?